 The Parochial Church Council asked Dr Joseph Elders, Major Projects Officer of the Church Buildings Council (CBC), to prepare this Conservation Management Plan (CMP) in 2014 on behalf of the PCC and the diocese.
-The document has been compiled with advice and input from Michael Angling and members of the PCC and the Priory congregation, Ian Stainburn, Chair of the Worcester Diocesan Advisory Committee (DAC), Andrew Mottram, Heritage Buildings & Community Development Officer, and officers of the CBC and English Heritage.
+The document has since been developed with advice from members of the PCC and the Priory congregation, members of the Worcester Diocesan Advisory Committee (DAC), and officers of the CBC and English Heritage.